 Start this process when your starter is ready, around mid afternoon works well, preferably around 4pm.

-Mix 50g of starter with 350g of water, preferably at room temperature, and loosely stir them together
+Mix 50g of starter with 350g of water, cold, cool or room temperature is fine, and loosely stir them together

 Next add 500g of strong white bread flour and 1 teaspoon of salt

 Mix it all together loosely, so that it’s pretty ragged but all the flour and water is mixed.
 It will look like this..